-The AII was accordingly established, and the Ancona Declaration adopted at the Conference on Development and Security in the Adriatic and Ionian, held on 19 and 20 May 2000 and signed by almost all Adriatic States (with the exclusion at that time of Serbia-Montenegro)114 and the European Union.
+The AII was accordingly established, and the Ancona Declaration adopted at the Conference on Development and Security in the Adriatic and Ionian, held on 19 and 20 May 2000 and signed by almost all Adriatic States (with the exclusion at that time of Serbia-Montenegro) and the European Union.
 The AII is therefore an intergovernmental organisation, which today includes among its membership nine States: Albania, Bosnia and Herzegovina, Croatia, Greece, Italy, Montenegro, North Macedonia, Serbia and Slovenia.

 Although the Ancona Declaration, at least in its maritime part, seems to build on the structure and content of the already discussed (1991) Adriatic Sea Declaration, reference should be made to the fact that it is broader in its scope of application.
-The aim of the Ancona Declaration (and of AII in general) is in fact not only to achieve the protection and preservation of the Adriatic Sea and its ecological balance, but also to foster peace and security in the Adriatic and Ionian Region by promoting sustainable economic growth and environmental protection and by exploiting cultural heritage that the countries in this region share115.
-The second important difference between the two documents is represented by the geographical scope of application.
-The Ancona
+The aim

-112 At that time, it was disputed whether Yugoslavia still represented also the Republic of Slovenia and the Republic of Croatia, which both formally proclaimed independence on 25 June 1991.
+&lt;sup>112 At that time, it was disputed whether Yugoslavia still represented also the Republic of Slovenia and the Republic of Croatia, which both formally proclaimed independence on 25 June 1991.

-113 The Adriatic Sea Declaration has been listed as a treaty by the official Italian publication on treaties in force.
+&lt;sup>113 The Adriatic Sea Declaration has been listed as a treaty by the official Italian publication on treaties in force.
 See SCOVAZZI, Regional Cooperation in the Field of the Environment, in SCOVAZZI (ed.), Marine Specially Protected Areas, The Hague, 1999, p.
 97.

-$^{^{114}\,\}text{Serbia}$ and Montenegro joined the AII in 2002.
+&lt;sup>114 Serbia and Montenegro joined the AII in 2002.
 After the dissolution of the union in 2006, both Serbia and Montenegro retained their membership.